-The installation of Marmoleum Sheet should be carried out in accordance with BS8203:2017 Code of practice for the installation of resilient floor coverings.
+The installation of Marmoleum jute back and acoustic decibel with polyolefin foam back sheet should be carried out in accordance with the national standard and best practice for the installation of resilient floor coverings.
 Areas to receive flooring should be clean, free from other trades, fully enclosed and weather tight.
-Subfloors should be clean, smooth, sound and permanently dry.
+Subfloors should be clean, smooth, sound and permanently dry in accordance with AS 1884-2021.